hannesdelbeke/brain/Ebbinghaus's Forgetting Curve.md

 ---
 aliases:
 - the Forgetting Curve
 - the Ebbinghaus Curve of Forgetting
+sentiment:
+- 5
+sentiment-hash: 0044560a
+sentiment-label:
+- factual
+tags:
+- memory
+- self-reflection
 ---

 - Memories weaken over time
 - The biggest drop in retention happens soon after learning
 - It's easier to remember things that have meaning